Gosayram/kaniko/README.md

 Kaniko now includes comprehensive timeout mechanisms to prevent hangs and improve reliability:

-- **File System Operations**: Timeouts for file resolution and directory scanning operations to prevent hangs on large projects
+- **File System Operations**: Timeouts for file resolution, directory scanning, and file hashing operations to prevent hangs on large projects
+- **Cache Operations**: Timeouts for cache key computation, prefetch operations, and composite key population to prevent build hangs
+- **Command Processing**: Timeouts for individual command execution and file context resolution to ensure builds complete reliably
 - **Network Operations**: Timeouts for image retrieval, registry pull/push operations, and remote cache operations
 - **Resource Limits**: Configurable limits for file count processing to prevent resource exhaustion
 - **Memory Monitoring**: Automatic memory usage checks during directory scanning with warnings when thresholds are exceeded
+- **Goroutine Leak Prevention**: Enhanced context cancellation and channel cleanup to prevent goroutine leaks
+- **Symlink Handling**: Improved symlink detection and skipping to prevent infinite loops during directory walks

 These improvements ensure that kaniko builds complete reliably even with very large build contexts or slow network connections.
-Configure timeouts using environment variables (see [Timeout Configuration](#timeout-configuration)).
+All timeout values are configurable via constants and can be adjusted for specific use cases (see [Timeout Configuration](#timeout-configuration)).

 ### Enhanced Logging